near/nearcore/runtime/near-vm/README.md

 The philosophy of Wasmer was to be very modular by design.
 It's composed of a set of crates.
 We can group them as follows:

-* `api` — The public Rust API exposes everything a user needs to use Wasmer programatically through the `wasmer` crate,
+* `api` — The public Rust API exposes everything a user needs to use Wasmer programmatically through the `wasmer` crate,
 * `cache` — The traits and types to cache compiled WebAssembly modules,
 * `cli` — The Wasmer CLI itself,